 So how was someone else able to claim your business on Google?
 Ownership conflicts can occur in a number of ways:

-- The listing was claimed by an owner, franchisee, manager or other person who is no longer associated with the organization claimed the local business listing.
+- An owner, franchisee, manager or other person no longer associated with the organization claimed the local business listing.

-- The listing was claimed by a competitor of yours.
+- The business listing was claimed by a competitor of yours.

 - You claimed the listing, but no longer use the email associated with that ownership.